Twenty One Pilots' 'Blurryface' puts fresh faces atop Billboard

 The Billboard 200 chart tallies album sales, song sales (10 songs equal one album) and streaming activity (1,500 streams equal one album).

-Actor Jamie Foxx’s new record “Hollywood: A Story of a Dozen Roses” debuted at No. 10, his fourth album to reach the top 10, according to Billboard.
+Actor Jamie Foxx’s new record “Hollywood: A Story of a Dozen Roses” debuted at No. 9, his fourth album to reach the top ten, according to Billboard.

 Russian-German DJ Zedd entered the chart at No. 4 with his recent release, “True Colors.”